usuaero/Pylot/docs/source/user_interface.md

 The aircraft can be controlled in real-time using either a joystick or the keyboard.
 This is specified in the [input file](creating_input_files).
 Please note that the specific function of the keyboard/joystick inputs is determined by how the input files are configured.
 The mapping from the input axes or channels to the aircraft controls is up to the user.

 ### General Interface Controls
-The following keyboard keys affect the simulator interface, regardlesss of whether the joystick or keyboard are used.
+The following keyboard keys affect the simulator interface, regardless of the controller specified.

 | Key   | Action                        |
 | ----- | ----------------------------- |